indrabasak/indrabasak.github.io/_posts/2017-09-10-java-runtime-memory.md

 #### PC Register

 Each thread has its own pc (program counter) register.
-If the method is non-native, a pc register points to the address of the JVM instruction currently being executed by the thread.
+If the method is nonnative, a pc register points to the address of the JVM instruction currently being executed by the thread.
 The content of a PC register is not defined for a native method.

 #### Native Method Stack

-A native method get its own stack called _C-Stack_.
+A native method gets its own stack called _C-Stack_.

-In my nesting posting, I will go over the Java class file layout.

-To be continued...
+In my future postings, I plan to address memory model and management of Java.